soundpress/RulesOfNYC/docs/c16/index.rst

       (ii) by dividing the allowable cash costs of compliance approved by the Loft Board over a 15-year period of amortization and adding the actual mortgage debt service, incurred by the owner to pay allowable cash costs of compliance approved by the Loft Board that are attributable to interest and service charges in each year of indebtedness to an Institutional Lender (as defined in paragraph (4) of this subdivision) or any Qualified Noninstitutional Lender (as defined in paragraph (4) of this subdivision) that is approved by the Loft Board pursuant to such paragraph.
 The portion of the rent adjustment attributable to mortgage debt service shall be computed on the basis of the average annual debt service attributable to interest, finance and service charges over the loan term, provided that the maximum total amount of interest charged includable in rent shall not exceed that reflected in a 15 year self-amortizing mortgage.
 Service charges shall include mortgage application fees; commitment fees; fees for professionals who are required to be paid by the lender (such as appraisers, attorneys and surveyors); mortgage title examination and insurance fees and charges; origination fees; points; mortgage recording tax; and other recording charges.
 The use of a 10-year period of amortization, not including debt service, or of a 15-year period of amortization, including debt service, shall be at the option of the owner when interest and service charges are incurred to pay for any portion of allowable cash costs of compliance approved by the Board.

    (3) In cases where the owner of a building receives tax abatement and exemption under Part 1 of Subchapter 2 of Chapter 2 of Title II (§ 11-243 formerly J-51) of the Administrative Code, the total annual rent adjustment for the IMD shall be adjusted to reflect a reduction equal to one-half of the total annual tax abatement granted for the IMD for those categories of costs approved by the Loft Board as necessary and reasonable for code compliance.
-The allocation of such reduction shall be in accordance with the formulae for allocation of rent adjustments contained in 29 RCNY § 2-01(l) of these regulations.
+The allocation of such reduction shall be in accordance with the formulae for allocation of rent adjustments contained in 29 RCNY § 2-01(l).

    (4) (i) Definitions.
 For purposes of amortizing code compliance costs and interest and service charges over a 15-year period, the following terms have the following meanings: